code3hr/mini-database/README.md

 # mini-database
-simple mini batabese code you can used in your project
+simple mini batabese, u can store, delete, sort and retrieve data. you can simply implement in your project